Ford Focus review – ride and handling

 Extremely competent, entertaining even, the Focus’s driving experience doesn’t disappoint

-You’ll be glad to know that right off the back, the Focus is just as good to drive as ever in this latest model, but there is a caveat or two to consider.
-Underpinning the all-new Focus is an all-new ‘C2’ chassis, which is lower, wider and stiffer than the one it replaces.
-Overall rigidity is increased by 20 per cent, while the suspension mounting points are an impressive 50 per cent stiffer.
+You’ll be glad to know the Focus is as good to drive as ever in this generation, but there is a caveat to that statement.
+Underpinning the current Focus is the ‘C2’ chassis, which is lower, wider and stiffer than the one it replaced.
+Overall rigidity was increased by 20 per cent, while the suspension mounting points are an impressive 50 per cent stiffer.

-Here lies the first caveat, though, as like no Focus before, the multi-link rear suspension system is not standard across the range, as some entry-level models with lower-powered engines make do with the torsion beam rear suspension set-up borrowed from the smaller Fiesta.
-Although it’s not an inherently bad set-up, cars on the basic suspension have the same issues as most cars on a torsion beam, namely a bouncier, less sophisticated ride quality and reduction of body control at higher speeds.
+Here lies the first caveat, though, as like no Focus before the multi-link rear suspension system is not standard across the range.
+Entry-level models with lower-powered engines make do with the torsion beam rear suspension set-up borrowed from the smaller Fiesta.
+While it’ll take a certain type of driver to notice the difference, cars on the basic suspension have the same issues as most cars on a torsion beam, namely a bouncier, less sophisticated ride quality and compromise in body control at higher speeds.

-The steering is also well weighted, natural feeling and articulates the front end just enough to give you a sense of how much grip the front end has to give, and while not quite as sharp as the previous Focus, it is still better than most rivals.
+The steering is well weighted, with a natural feeling that articulates front-end feel just enough to give you a sense of how much grip is available.
 The estate version is nigh on identical to the hatch, perhaps feeling a passenger or so heavier when really pushed.
-The Estate’s compact multi-link set-up is slightly different to the hatch, liberating more boot space, but also has little overall effect on the handling unless you’re really pushing it, in which case the rear axle feels a little more wayward and remote.
+The Estate’s compact multi-link set-up is slightly different to that of the hatch, liberating more boot space, but also has little overall effect on the handling unless you’re really pushing it, in which case the rear axle can feel a little more wayward and remote.